UTD-CRSS/app.exploreapollo.org/README.md

 * `npm test` to run the tests
 * `npm run lint` to check your changes against the linting guidelines

-**Note about HTTPS and the development server:** the development sever uses a self-signed SSL certificate.
+**Note about HTTPS and the development server:** the development server uses a self-signed SSL certificate.
 When you open the development server for the first time it will squawk about the certificate being invalid.
 The certificate is not invalid or insecure, it is just self-signed.